JPMorgan Chase & Co. (NYSE:JPM) Stock Price Up 0.6%

 Analysts Set New Price Targets

 JPMorgan Chase & Co.
-(NYSE:JPM – Get Free Report) last issued its earnings results on Friday, April 12th.
-The financial services provider reported $4.63 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.18 by $0.45.
-The business had revenue of $41.93 billion for the quarter, compared to analysts’ expectations of $40.90 billion.
-JPMorgan Chase & Co. had a net margin of 20.05% and a return on equity of 17.79%.
-As a group, equities research analysts expect that JPMorgan Chase & Co. will post 15.98 EPS for the current fiscal year.
+(NYSE:JPM – Get Free Report) last announced its quarterly earnings results on Friday, April 12th.
+The financial services provider reported $4.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.18 by $0.45.
+The business had revenue of $41.93 billion for the quarter, compared to the consensus estimate of $40.90 billion.
+JPMorgan Chase & Co. had a return on equity of 17.79% and a net margin of 20.05%.
+As a group, equities research analysts predict that JPMorgan Chase & Co. will post 16.21 earnings per share for the current fiscal year.

 JPMorgan Chase & Co.
 Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 30th.
-Stockholders of record on Friday, April 5th were given a $1.15 dividend.
-This is a positive change from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, April 30th.
+Shareholders of record on Friday, April 5th were given a dividend of $1.15 per share.
 This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.31%.
+This is an increase from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
 The ex-dividend date was Thursday, April 4th.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is 27.78%.
+JPMorgan Chase & Co.’s payout ratio is 27.78%.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-SkyOak Wealth LLC grew its position in shares of JPMorgan Chase & Co. by 0.3% in the 3rd quarter.
-SkyOak Wealth LLC now owns 28,019 shares of the financial services provider’s stock worth $4,063,000 after buying an additional 71 shares during the last quarter.
-Center for Financial Planning Inc. boosted its position in JPMorgan Chase & Co. by 4.4% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 17,454 shares of the financial services provider’s stock valued at $2,531,000 after acquiring an additional 739 shares in the last quarter.
-Tcwp LLC increased its stake in shares of JPMorgan Chase & Co. by 1.0% during the third quarter.
-Tcwp LLC now owns 15,100 shares of the financial services provider’s stock valued at $2,190,000 after purchasing an additional 155 shares in the last quarter.
-J.W.
-Cole Advisors Inc. raised its stake in JPMorgan Chase & Co. by 2.0% during the third quarter.
-J.W.
-Cole Advisors Inc. now owns 34,981 shares of the financial services provider’s stock valued at $5,073,000 after buying an additional 671 shares during the last quarter.
-Finally, Legacy Financial Group LLC bought a new stake in JPMorgan Chase & Co. in the third quarter worth $58,000.
-Hedge funds and other institutional investors own 71.55% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Baker Ellis Asset Management LLC grew its position in shares of JPMorgan Chase & Co. by 0.6% in the third quarter.
+Baker Ellis Asset Management LLC now owns 50,846 shares of the financial services provider’s stock valued at $7,374,000 after purchasing an additional 325 shares during the last quarter.
+Bouchey Financial Group Ltd increased its stake in JPMorgan Chase & Co. by 11.6% during the third quarter.
+Bouchey Financial Group Ltd now owns 8,735 shares of the financial services provider’s stock valued at $1,267,000 after acquiring an additional 905 shares during the period.
+Denver Wealth Management Inc. lifted its position in shares of JPMorgan Chase & Co. by 6.7% in the 3rd quarter.
+Denver Wealth Management Inc. now owns 1,865 shares of the financial services provider’s stock worth $271,000 after acquiring an additional 117 shares during the period.
+Gradient Capital Advisors LLC grew its holdings in shares of JPMorgan Chase & Co. by 3.0% during the 3rd quarter.
+Gradient Capital Advisors LLC now owns 25,375 shares of the financial services provider’s stock worth $3,680,000 after purchasing an additional 734 shares in the last quarter.
+Finally, Advisor Resource Council increased its position in shares of JPMorgan Chase & Co. by 13.4% during the third quarter.
+Advisor Resource Council now owns 6,262 shares of the financial services provider’s stock valued at $908,000 after purchasing an additional 742 shares during the period.
+71.55% of the stock is owned by institutional investors and hedge funds.

 JPMorgan Chase & Co.
 Company Profile